Monday to Friday

 Maintenance and durability

-Lower maintenance requirements thanks to simple technology
+Less maintenance required thanks to simple technology

 Requires advanced management of charge distribution (smart charging)